Catastrophie/Catastrophie.github.io/Software_Examples.md

 # Current Projects

 ## Octo-Revenge (Final name TBD)
-- Senior Capstone related game developement.
+- Senior Capstone-related game development.
 -   Creating on a team of 25, with a team of 7 total engineers.
 -   potentially based with an MVC setup